 “…what Venmo has done and the thing that makes Venmo unique is it’s not a payment transaction, it’s kind of an experience.
 And what I mean by that is 90%-plus of all Venmo transactions are open to somebody’s friend network, and 90%-plus have a some sort of emoji or written commentary on that transaction.
 So if I want to see what you’re doing, who you’re dating, what you did, I can just go into your Venmo feed and see it.
 And there is like — and everybody shares.
 So it is not a payment transaction but an experience for people….”

-Users enjoy the social aspect of social payments, like being able to see what their friends have been up.
-For brands, they can use novelty, like videos or emojis, to engage with their customers while promoting their products and services.
+Users enjoy the social aspect of social payments, like being able to see what their friends have been up to.
+Brands can use novelty, like videos or emojis, to engage with their customers while promoting their products and services.

 At Due, our digital wallet comes with a social platform that encourages connection and engagement throughout the transaction process so that you can split bills and know exactly when the funds will be transferred into your bank account.